ronwagner311/ExaSALE/README.md

 ## Execution
 To run the code simply execute the bash script ./run.sh located in src/Scripts.
 The script executes the mpirun command, so beware that if you change number of processes in the datafile, this line should be updated.
+To run the code using slurm execute the python script slurm_run.py located in src/Scripts.
+The script checks the number of processes in the datafile and send the relevant job to slurm.

-The script runs the datafile located in src/Datafiles/datafile.json
+The scripts runs the datafile located in src/Datafiles/datafile.json